-- 4.3.1 A team is not eligible to be invited to compete in the NSSBC if it is - (1) a guest team as defined in sub-section 4.2.2, or - (2) from an organization that is not in good standing with ASCE, or - (3) from an organization that has not satisfied ASCE requirements regarding participation in its conference, or - (4) ruled to be ineligible to complete its conference competition.
+- 4.3.1 A team is not eligible to be invited to compete in the NSSBC if it is - (1) a guest team as defined in sub-section 4.2.2, or - (2) from a chapter that is not in good standing with ASCE, or - (3) from a chapter that has not satisfied ASCE requirements regarding participation in its conference, or - (4) ruled to be ineligible to complete its conference competition.

-ASCE requirements for good standing and for conference participation are listed at http://www.asce.org/Audience/Students/Student-Competitions/National-Competition-Eligibility-Requirements/.
+ASCE requirements for good standing and for conference participation are listed at www.asce.org/eligibility_for_national_competitions.

-- 4.3.2 The maximum number of eligible teams from a conference that will be invited to compete in the NSSBC is based on the number of teams at that conference that competed (that is, presented bridges and staged them for timed construction) but not including guest teams as defined in sub-section 4.2.2. - (1) Only the single best scoring eligible team will be invited from a conference in which two, three, or four non-guest teams competed. - (2) The two top scoring eligible teams will be invited from a conference in which five to ten non-guest teams competed. - (3) The three top scoring eligible teams will be invited from a conference in which eleven to nineteen non-guest teams competed. - (4) The four top scoring eligible teams will be invited from a conference in which twenty or more non-guest teams competed. - 4.3.3 Teams are not invited to compete in the NSSBC as guests. - 4.3.4 Only one bridge per college or university may be entered in the NSSBC.
-Bridges may be modified in preparation for NSSBC. - 4.3.5 A team shall consist only of ASCE national members of any grade who were students during all or part of the academic year leading up to the NSSBC.
+- 4.3.2 The maximum number of eligible teams from a conference that will be invited to compete in the NSSBC is based on the number of teams at that conference that competed (that is, presented bridges and staged them for timed construction) but not including guest teams as defined in sub-section 4.2.2. - (1) The single eligible team with the best overall performance rating will be invited from a conference in which two, three, or four non-guest teams competed. - (2) The top two eligible teams in overall performance will be invited from a conference in which five to twelve non-guest teams competed. - (3) The top three eligible teams in overall performance will be invited from a conference in which thirteen to twenty-one non-guest teams competed. - (4) The top four eligible teams in overall performance will be invited from a conference in which twenty-two or more non-guest teams competed. - 4.3.3 Teams are not invited to compete in the NSSBC as guests. - 4.3.4 Only one bridge per college or university may be entered in the NSSBC.
+Bridges may be modified in preparation for NSSBC. - 4.3.5 A team shall consist only of undergraduate and graduate students who were in good standing with their ASCE student chapter during all or part of the academic year leading up to the NSSBC.